InsaneBroccoli/bf_controller_tuning/README.md

 python main.py
 ```

-## Implementation of the CHIRP Signal Generator in betaflight
+## Implementation of the CHIRP Signal Generator in Betaflight
 The chirp signal generator in Betaflight provides an automated excitation input for analyzing the quadcopter’s dynamic response.
 It produces a sweep signal whose frequency rises exponentially from a defined starting point to a chosen final value over a preset duration.

 This generator outputs a signal that is added directly to currentPidSetpoint inside pid.c.
 Because of this, the pilot is still in full control over the aircraft during the measurement, and the test can be performed in both `ACRO` and `ANGLE` flight modes.